jart/occupywallst/README.rst

 you're not using Ubuntu >= 10.04 or a recent Debian then spare your sanity and set up a virtual machine.

-Here's how you get started.
+Here's how you get started!

 Put this to ``/etc/hosts``::